vanjazeli/gulp-vanilla-starter/README.md

 # Gulp Vanilla Starter

-This Gulp Project Starter is a preconfigured boilerplate for quickly setting up new vanilla projects using Gulp, featuring support for Babel, linting, iconfont generation, and more.
-This starter kit streamlines the initial setup process, enabling developers to focus on building their projects rather than spending time on repetitive configurations.
+This Gulp Project Starter is a preconfigured boilerplate for quickly setting up new vanilla projects, enabling developers to focus on building their projects rather than spending time on repetitive configurations.

 ## Features

 - **Gulp Automation**: Automate repetitive tasks and streamline your development workflow using Gulp.
 - **Sass Compilation**: Compile your SASS or SCSS files into optimized and browser-compatible CSS stylesheets.
-- **Sass Linting**: Catch errors, avoid repetition, enforce coding standards, and improve the quality of your Sass or SCSS code with Sass linting.
+- **Sass Linting**: Catch errors, avoid repetition and enforce coding standards to improve the quality of your SASS or SCSS.
 - **Autoprefixer**: Automatically add vendor prefixes to your CSS properties for improved browser compatibility.
 - **ESLint**: Ensure your JavaScript code follows best practices, catches errors, and enforces coding standards with ESLint integration.
 - **JS Bundling**: Makes sure to bundle all of your JavaScript code into one file.